 Weekdays during the festival are far more enjoyable.
 It’s also far more enjoyable to attend Food & Wine in mid-November when the temperatures and humidity are more bearable, but we invariably attend in September because that’s usually when we visit for Halloween.

-If I had to choose, I’d rather do this for an hour than spend 8 daylight hours in the park.
-Same goes for wandering along the Rivers of America in Magic Kingdom.
 The corollary to this is “sleep in,” but we seem to stress that so much on the blog that it’s probably becoming cliche.
 Basically, we would never not be tired at Walt Disney World again.

 Beyond a couple of other restaurants that are blacklisted (for now), attractions we avoid for personal reasons, and lands that are dead to me *cought*Dino-Rama*cough* that’s about it.
 Hopefully you can learn from some of our mistakes…or find solace in knowing that we have made these same mistakes as you.
-Think of this as a support group for those who have been awoken at 2 a.m. at All Star Sports during Pop Warner or who have dropped $200 on a family “dinner” at Chef Mickey’s.
+Think of this as a support group for those who have been awoken at 2 a.m. at All Star Sports by a cheer practice or who have dropped $200 on a family “dinner” at Chef Mickey’s.
 Share your own “NEVER AGAIN!” items in the comments–venting can be therapeutic!